-Effective May 2003, for classes taken on a Letter of Permission at a Canadian university where a letter grade system is used, the appropriate Dalhousie letter grade and corresponding grade points while be assigned.
+Classes taken on a Letter of Permission at a Canadian university where a letter grade system is used, the appropriate Dalhousie letter grade and corresponding grade points while be assigned.
 For institutions not using letter grades, the grade will be translated into a Dalhousie grade and corresponding grade points assigned.